ftlabs/alignment/Readme.md

 Uses the CMUDict to parse article bodies and titles in to phonemes and syllables (see the rhyme folder) and looks for poetic-y snippets in FT Articles.

-Currenly (as of 07/02/2016) [deployed live](https://ftlabs-alignment.herokuapp.com/) for playing with.
+Currently (as of 07/02/2016) [deployed live](https://ftlabs-alignment.herokuapp.com/) for playing with.

 ## installing (on Windows)